Learn more about how we are responding to the coronavirus pandemic in Mexico.

 We scaled up our activities in the Tierra Caliente, Norte, and Centro regions of Guerrero, where violent turf wars between rival drug producers affect entire communities, leaving them isolated and unable to access medical care.
 In collaboration with the Ministry of Health, we run mobile clinics in 26 communities affected by the territorial conflict between criminal groups.
 Our teams offer medical, psychological, and humanitarian assistance to victims of violence, as well as treatment for chronic diseases and sexual and reproductive health care.

 We have also been providing mental health support and psychosocial care for victims of violence in Ciudad Renacimiento, Progreso, Zapata, and Colonia Jardín, the most violent neighborhoods of Acapulco, since 2016.
 In December, we reduced our activities to focus on treating victims of sexual violence at Renacimiento hospital, in collaboration with the Ministry of Health.
 However, our team continues to monitor the health situation and is ready to respond to emergencies.
+When you donate to support our work to help in Mexico and other countries, you're helping provide lifesaving medical care to the people who need it most.

 Watch this video to learn more about our work in Guerrero state